-A major emphasis in the SCOR grant program is on clinical translation of scientific results (see Mission Scores).
+A major emphasis in the SCOR grant program is on clinical translation of scientific results.
 Ideally, a SCOR application will propose a combination of basic and translational laboratory research that will lead to eventual clinical translation.
 There should be clear and direct "bench to bedside" translational trajectory from one or more of the Projects in the SCOR.
 It is important to note that the inclusion of a clinical trial in and of itself may not satisfy this requirement.
 Any clinical translation must be a coherent and integrated extension of other SCOR activities, and there should be substantive interactions and synergy between clinical trials and more basic or early translational Projects in the SCOR.

-Each SCOR is comprised of 3-5 scientific Projects and 2-5 supportive Cores, including an administrative Core.
+Each SCOR is comprised of 3-5 scientific Projects, an Administrative Core, and 2-4 supportive scientific Cores.
 There must be objective evidence of interdisciplinary research and the potential for synergism by linking the various Projects and Cores into a SCOR team.
 The quality and significance of the Projects and Cores and the enhanced productivity that is likely to be achieved by linking investigators are primary determinants of funding decisions.
 A SCOR team will be judged as a unit and funding will not be available for otherwise meritorious but non-synergistic parts of an application.